TaubatexasRobotics/resources/README.md

 source env/bin/activate
 ```

-As an (dangerous) alternative, you can use `--break-system-packages` inside your pip commands (not recommended).
+Alternatively (and dangerously), you can use `--break-system-packages` within the pip-related commands (not recommended).

 ### Installing packages
 It is recommended to use `robotpy sync`, but you can use pip directly as an alternative.